 To be fair, my first trip to Italy was a 12-day affair on a high school trip that involved 6am wakeups almost every day, full days of being tourists, and crashing into twin sized beds alongside my best friends at the end of the night.
 We saw every major city in Italy and left little on the “to do” list.
-THIS trip was much different, because we wanted to purposely plan a mix of busy days and relaxing days.
-I’m going to share this information in a few posts because I started writing and just couldn’t stop!
+THIS trip was much different, because when we were planning our trip to Italy, we decided to plan a mix of busy days and relaxing days.

 Related post: Cinque Terre Day Trip

 Planning A Trip to Italy: How to Get There

 We flew into Florence (from Boston) and spent a couple of days in the city on either end, with the majority of our trip spent in rural Tuscany in the middle.